Jiayi-Pan/RefCloze_Pub/README.md

 ### Inference

+### Training Trajectory

+For analysis purpose, we release the training trajectory of our model, which are a series of checkpoints during the training process.

 ### Evaluation Dataset

 ### Model Evaluation

 ## Citation

-If you find our project useful, please give us a star and cite as follows :)
+If you find our work useful, please give us a star and cite as follows :)

 ```bibtex
 CITATION TO BE ADDED